 Seriously, it doesn’t take much to entertain this crew.
 Throw a bunch of sticks in the backyard and I’ve got myself a free afternoon.

-9) The chance to raise the kind of men I want to see in the world
+9) The chance to raise my boys into the kind of men I want to see in the world

 When you look around the world, you can easily see how much damage a few bad men can do in the world.
 (Apparently testosterone can have a negative effect on peacemaking.)